 For travellers who crave an appealing blend of price, weather, and activity, May is the perfect time to visit.
 Most of the island’s main attractions are still open, the rainy season has yet to set in, and the winter crowds have long since dispersed.

-Visitors to Barbados should also consider the opportunity to explore other Caribbean islands during their visit, take a look at eShores multi centre holidays for some great itinerary ideas.
-Insider’s guide to visiting Barbados.
+Visitors to Barbados should also consider the opportunity to explore other Caribbean islands during their visit, take a look at my Caribbean travel guides for inspiration.

 WHERE TO STAY ON BARBADOS